February 2024

 The bespoke blended delivery model supports the national provision, enabling apprentices from across England to enjoy a university experience whilst studying remotely.
 By utilising this delivery model as part of the HEI’s nursing offer, national placement partnership can enable the support of placement opportunities in mental health, adult, children and learning settings as part of the NMC requirements.

-Learn more about apprenticeships at University College Birmingham or find our more about courses within our Department of Health.
+Find out more about apprenticeships at University College Birmingham, or learn about our Nursing Associate FdSc course and other programmes within our Department of Health.

 Check out our latest news stories